 DESIGN CONSIDERATIONS

 The past decade has seen growing interest in comparative judgement methods amongst education researchers.
-In this section we draw on this corpus in order to identify study design principles for running comparative judgement experiments.
+In this section, we draw on this corpus in order to identify study design principles for running comparative judgement experiments.
 We address the common decisions researchers must make to run a comparative judgement experiment including which software to use, what objects are to be judged, who to recruit as judges and how to prepare them, and quantitative decisions such as the number of judgements needed for a given number of objects.
 We then outline n possible analysis templates researchers might choose to adopt in addressing their chosen phenomenon of interest.

 Comparative judgement software